 OSU Extension is Bringing People and Ideas Together to Shape our Future

-Dr. Roger Rennekamp, associate dean and director, OSU Extension
+Dr. Roger Rennekamp, former associate dean and director, OSU Extension

 As you know, OSU Extension has embarked upon a multi-year effort to build the Extension organization of the future.
 That journey began with the Vice President’s Conversation on the Future of Extension.
 The overall goal of that effort was to ensure that OSU Extension remains responsive to the needs of Ohioans well into the future.
 That multi-year effort consisted of several separate, but related activities.

 Last year, we used data gathered through the Vice President’s Conversation to develop a set of impact areas that more specifically describe the focus of our work.
 To date, the impact areas have been used primarily as a framework for communicating impacts to our many stakeholders.
 In the future, it is my hope that we will design a portfolio of evidence-based programs under each of the impact areas that can be implemented across the state of Ohio.
 It is also my hope that the new impact areas will encourage more work across what people think of as our traditional program areas.
 We want to partner with individuals and communities to co-create multi-faceted solutions to current and emerging issues.

 Earlier this year, we refreshed the vision, mission and values statements for OSU Extension.
 Our vision is a “word picture” of the world we want to create.
 The mission describes what we do through direct education and the “convening role” we play in communities.
 The values define the uniqueness of how we go about fulfilling our mission and achieving our vision.